imCodePartnerAB/imcms/docs/content-management/role.rst

 .. image:: role/_static/01-RoleEditor.png

-To create new role click on button ``Add new role``, then, in opened window fill name of new role and choose basic permissions.
+To create new role click on button ``Create new role``, then, in opened window fill name of new role and choose basic permissions.

 .. image:: role/_static/02-CreateNewRoleWindow.png